ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 Surprisingly, the last iteration has generally a lower accuracy score than the previous ones, which is a little disappointing.
 One possible reason might be the fact that we went too far into the preprocessing and inclusion of features.
 Like we saw last semester, sometimes it is better to keep things a littles simpler.
 Here also, the LR is slightly better than the RF classifier.
 The reason might be the same as for the previous iteration.

-NOTE: This model can be biased and not too realistic, hence the high scores compared to what we got on AICrowd.
+NOTE: This model can be biased and not very realistic, due to it being too manually made and possibly have two classifiers that are not very much adequate for the task, hence the high scores compared to what we got on AICrowd.

 ### *CamemBERT* model

-After experimenting with the two previous models, we found it interesting to experiment with a third one, which also represented an opportunity to improve precision.
+After experimenting with the two previous models, we found it interesting to experiment with a third one, which also represented an opportunity to improve the precision.

-Our choice on the model calle *CamemBERT*
+Our choice is the model called *CamemBERT*

 <p align="center">
   <img src="https://raw.githubusercontent.com/ahusejn1/TeamApple_Big_Scale_Analytics/main/Documentation/camembert.jpg" width="230" height="150"//>